arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/portenta-machine-control/tutorials/user-manual/content.md

 ![Full-duplex RS-485 wiring](assets/RS-485-full.png)

-For the Portenta Machine Control, use the example sketch shown below; it can also be found on the Arduino IDE by navigating to **File > Examples > Arduino_MachineControl > RS485_fullduplex**.
+For the Portenta Machine Control, use the example sketch shown below; it can also be found on the Arduino IDE by navigating to **File > Examples > Arduino_PortentaMachineControl > RS485_fullduplex**.

 ```arduino
 /*